 Illingworth Research Group are going through a very exciting period of expansion and a self-motivated, energetic, knowledgeable individual is vital to this role.
 You will have previous experience within clinical research.
 Be a registered nurse who is working as a research nurse ideally with project management experience.
 You will develop and review nursing related documentation.
 Be responsible for the set up and day to day running of allocated research nursing projects.
 Deliver the project until completion and be the decision-making authority on delegated project issues, where appropriate.

 You will regularly monitor work in progress against agreed budget and division of responsibilities to identify the need for change orders to contracts where required, raising the need for any change of scope or change orders with the relevant client companies in liason with the Business Development department.

 - Excellent training and career progression

 Illingworth Research are looking for an Infrastructure Analyst to join their growing Global team.
+The successful candidate will be office based in Macclesfield, although currently all employees are working from home due to Covid-19.
 Working within a small team, you will be responsible for implementation, support and maintenance of the server infrastructure, network and security.
 The role comes with the significant responsibility of ensuring that the Illingworth Research Group systems are correctly configured and controlled, and that regulatory and compliance responsibilities are met without issue.